Particular/docs.particular.net/nservicebus/upgrades/4to5diff.md

 #### Obsolete Methods

   - `NServiceBus.Configure DefineLocalAddressNameFunc(NServiceBus.Configure, Func<string>)` [ [link](https://github.com/Particular/NServiceBus/blob/master/src/NServiceBus.Core/Config/Advanced/ConfigureSettingLocalAddressNameAction_Obsolete.cs#L18) ]<br>Queue name is controlled by the endpoint name.
-The endpoint name can be configured using a `EndpointNameAttribute`, by passing a serviceName parameter to the host or calling `BusConfiguration.EndpointName` in the fluent API.
+The endpoint name can be configured using a `EndpointNameAttribute`, by passing a serviceName parameter to the host or calling `BusConfiguration.EndpointName` in the configuration API.
 Will be removed in version 6.0.0.
 Obsoleted with error.

 ### NServiceBus.ConfigureExtensions  [ [link](https://github.com/Particular/NServiceBus/blob/master/src/NServiceBus.Core/Config/ConfigureExtensions.cs) ]